-- 1. A student must be registered in the Practicum course before undertaking any work on site; a student cannot collect hours before the first day of the term in which they are registered. - 2.
-Students must provide a copy of current professional liability insurance in order to register for the practicum.

-- 3. Students are expected to enroll in courses for each term in person during the "Formal Registration" dates for that term, as posted on the Doane College calendar.
-From time to time urgent circumstances may prevent a student from enrolling at the Formal Registration time.
-Students may present a written petition to the Assistant Dean explaining why they were not able to register at Formal Registration and request a late registration.
-No registrations will be accepted for a class after the beginning of the fifth (5th) week of a term. - 4.
-A student engaged in a practicum must immediately notify the MAC program of any change in insurance status.
+- 1. A student must be registered in the Internship course before undertaking any work on site; an intern cannot collect internship hours before the first day of the term in which you are registered. - 2.
+Students must provide a copy of current professional liability insurance in order to register for internship. - 3.
+Students are expected to enroll in courses for each term in person during the "Formal Registration" dates for that term, as posted on the Doane College calendar.
+From time to time urgent circumstances may prevent a student from enrolling at the formal Registration time.
+Students may present a written petition to the Assistant Dean explaining why they were not able to register during Formal Registration and request a late registration.
+No registrations will be accepted after the beginning of the fifth (5th) week of a term. - 4.
+A student engaged in an internship must immediately notify the MAC program of any change in insurance status.
 Failure to immediately notify the program of change or discontinuation of insurance results in immediate suspension from the practicum. - 5.
-MAC students must have a written, signed agreement with a practicum site supervisor, on file, before representing themselves as a practicum student or as a student in training, and before working with clients or recording any practicum hours. - 6.
-To engage in a practicum, a student must have successfully completed all course work, the records of which must be on file with the Dean.
-The documents must include a signed agreement from the on-site supervisor. - 7.
-Upon completion, a student must submit documentation of their Practicum to the Graduate Office within two weeks of completing their Practicum hours.
+MAC students must have a written, signed agreement with an internship site supervisor, on file, before representing themselves as an intern or student in training, and before working with clients or collecting any internship hours. - 6.
+To engage in an internship, a student must have successfully completed all academic course work and two practica, the records of which must be on file with the Dean for each practicum site.
+The documents must include signed practicum agreements, a student evaluation of site; and a signed practicum site-supervisor evaluation of the student's performance; a summary of experience and achievement of learning goals, and log of hours also signed by the on-site supervisor. - 7.
+Upon completion, an intern must submit all documentation from their internship to the Graduate Office within two weeks of completing their internship hours.

-Content Practicum and Internship Logs
+Practicum and Internship Logs